d3-007/infosec/level0-1.md

 # level 0-1

-### to read the directories and retrive the password for the next level
+### To log into the system find the file readme and retrive password

 ```
 bandit0@bandit:~$ ls